 For my tribute I had to travel a little further afield … there was only one place that came to mind … it was not the grandeur of Thiepval or even Manchester, but somewhere I felt overwhelmingly drawn to.

 I have no personal connection with the town of Accrington, but (as in 2014) chose the memorial to ‘The Pals’, this one in Haworth Park, as my place of pilgrimage.
-A replica of the one at Serre stands proudly here on a hill in the park, I presume overlooking the town(?) … the thick woodland would not allow me to corroborate this(?).
+A replica of the one at Serre stands proudly here on a hill in the park, I presume to overlook the town(?) … the thick woodland would not allow me to corroborate this(?).
 It was warming too to discover that so many youngsters were involved in this project.